YOGVEDA YOGA - SHAHID KHAN

-From the start of the class, the Yogveda system focuses on working with the core muscles.
-If your core muscles are weak, your body cannot be strong.
+From the start of the class, the Yogveda system focuses on working with Body, Breath to connect with the inner self.
 A weak body leads to a weak mind.
 In Yogveda we use “The Yoga Mat”, a patented yoga mat that helps with the alignment and with the quicker and better understanding of the yoga positions

 Body, mind, breath and soul belong together.
 The body is the temple of the soul, and through the body, thanks to yoga practice, we recognize the soul.
 This is called self-realization or enlightenment.
 So yoga is about discovering the soul by creating the right body - with good nutrition, correct posture and a good lifestyle.

 Shahid Khan has years of experience in yoga classes and working with people with poor posture.
 He has developed a method to correct asanas (yoga positions) and pranayama (breathing regulation) the problems that arise from our modern day life.
 This method is called Yogveda Yoga.

 Bad posture primarily refers to a misaligned spine.
 Reasons for a misaligned spine are hereditary on the one hand or are due to the uneven load on the feet.
 The poor bone structure of the legs is another factor, as is the uneven opening of the hip joints, the incorrect curvature of the spine and the head that leans forward from the shoulders.